YanchaoSongYS/yanchaosong/content/post/paper-tma-2023/index.md

 ---
 title: 📄 Paper published in TMA-TS
-summary: "Our paper was published in the journal *Transportmetrica A Transport Science*."
+summary: Our paper was published in the journal Transportmetrica A Transport Science.
 date: 2023-02-23
 authors:
   - admin